European Innovation Council

 Series B in 2024

-Basemark Oy is a company based in Espoo, Finland, specializing in performance measurement tools and services for various industries, including mobile devices and automotive applications.
-Founded in 2015, it provides a range of benchmarking tools such as Basemark ES 3.1 for graphics performance comparisons, Basemark OS II for system-level performance measurement across platforms like Android and iOS, and Basemark X for evaluating gaming and graphics performance.
-Additionally, Basemark offers Browsermark for testing browser performance on multiple devices, as well as Basemark CL for measuring OpenCL implementations.
-The company also focuses on augmented reality (AR) software for the automotive sector, enabling original equipment manufacturers (OEMs) to develop advanced AR applications for vehicle functions, including navigation and heads-up displays.
-Basemark's tools support both benchmarking and AR development, catering to the needs of device manufacturers and semiconductor companies.
+Basemark Oy is a technology company based in Espoo, Finland, specializing in performance measurement and augmented reality software for various industries, particularly in automotive applications.
+Founded in 2015, Basemark develops a suite of benchmarking tools that include Basemark ES 3.1 for graphics performance comparisons, Basemark OS II for system-level performance assessment of smartphones and tablets across multiple platforms, and Basemark X for evaluating gaming and graphics performance.
+Additionally, it offers Browsermark, which tests browser performance on a range of devices, and Basemark CL for measuring OpenCL implementations.
+In the automotive sector, Basemark provides a comprehensive suite of augmented reality development tools, enabling original equipment manufacturers and suppliers to create and deploy advanced AR applications for vehicle functions.
+These tools encompass features such as augmented reality navigation, head-up displays, and AI-based spatial computing, enhancing safety and performance in software-defined vehicles.

 Venture Round in 2024